 Fundraising at a crucial time

 Lockdown has been devastating for Scope, which is seeing losses of approximately £1.2 million per month with its charity shops closed and fundraising events cancelled.
-This is at a time when disabled people and their families are being hardest hit by Coronavirus and need Scope’s support more than ever.
+This is at a time when disabled people and their families are the hardest hit by Coronavirus and need Scope’s support more than ever.

 Scope’s helpline has been a lifeline, responding to over 25,000 calls in 2020 from disabled people struggling with isolation, mental health problems, money worries and employment issues because of the pandemic.